 This category accounts for 10% of the CLDF.
-Employee received a total of zero (0) points and has not provided any credible documentation to supplement additional points being awarded here.
+Her CLDF states that "Ms. Hodges has a wealth of training in reading and staff development that she has not shared at Kenilworth to the detriment of student learning."
+Employee received a total of zero (0) points and has not provided any credible documentation to support additional points being awarded here.